-Exams must be scheduled at least one week in advance in order to ensure adequate accommodations.
+Exams should be scheduled at least one week in advance, but no less than one day ahead, in order to ensure adequate accommodations.
 Exams may be delivered in a sealed envelope by the professor/instructor or a department designee (such as a student assistant).

 The Office of Student Special Services secures all exams upon receipt.
 Exams will be returned to the instructor in a sealed envelope.